Florida lawmakers back DeSantis on transporting migrants, policing elections | Politics

 Republican lawmakers also approved a bill strengthening DeSantis' election police force, which was created last year in the wake of former President Donald Trump's false claims that the 2020 election was stolen.
 DeSantis announced the first 20 arrests by the Office of Election Crimes and Security in August, but some charges have been dismissed due to jurisdictional issues.
 The new bill is intended to fix that problem by specifically granting the statewide prosecutor the authority to pursue such cases.

 Republicans have defended the law as a way of ensuring election integrity.
 Democrats said the bill would intimidate voters of color in the name of addressing a problem that does not exist.
 Voter fraud is extremely rare in the United States, studies have shown.
-DeSantis also has urged lawmakers to approve legislation that would give him control of Walt Disney World's special self-governing district, a measure aimed at punishing the company for its opposition last year to a DeSantis-backed bill barring the teaching of gender identity concepts to young children in school.
-Critics have labeled it the "Don't Say Gay" law.
+Also at DeSantis' urging, lawmakers on Friday approved legislation to give him control of Walt Disney World's special self-governing district, a measure aimed at punishing the company for its opposition last year to a DeSantis-backed bill barring the teaching of gender identity concepts to young children in school.
+Critics have labeled it the "don't say gay" law.

-The Senate is expected to vote on the Disney-related bill later on Friday after House Republicans passed it on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)